rmkuhleman/it-ticket-service-capstone/docs/development-log.md

 ### What I worked on
 - Created the GitHub repository
 - Created the documentation files
-- Finalized the project scope
+- Completed and refined the project scope document
 - Created the workflow document
 - Updated the README file